 How long could you go without laundry?

 If you’re a homesteader already, you might have access to a good-sized tub, a washboard, cold-water soap, and a clothesline hung in a well-ventilated area or outdoors.
-If not, you might be relegated to a bathtub, whatever detergent you have on hand, and some hangers on your shower curtain rod.
+If not, you might be relegated to a bathtub, whatever detergent you have on hand, and some hangers set up on your shower curtain rod.
+That's not a great way to try to get clothing clean, and you probably don't want to add it to your list of what to do in a power outage.

 If the internet plays a large part in your life, it can be difficult to imagine life without it.
 Long winter nights without Netflix (or lights, for that matter), the inability to check work or personal email, no access to updates from friends and family … it means a huge shift in how we function.
-Even if mobile networks are up, it’s difficult to make use of them without any way of charging your phone from home, or possibly from anywhere in the area.
+Are you asking do I need a generator in order to stay in touch?
+Many people need that connectivity, and may also make their living by working online.
+Even if mobile networks are up, it’s difficult to make use of them without any way of charging your phone or laptop computer from home, or possibly from anywhere in the area.

 Could you survive a month or more without power?